AisiYidingbai/pointinator/README.md

 * you'll see pointinator joined. back in bot settings, scroll back up and generate a token with "reset token", note it down. copy-paste it into the `key` variable in `secret.py` in this repo. this is how it logs in
 * go to general information and mess around with the settings in there to personalise your pointinator

-## 3. install pointinator and the secret key
+## 3. install pointinator, the config file, and the secret key
 * in terminal, git clone this repo into the directory where you want pointinator to be installed: `git clone https://github.com/AisiYidingbai/pointinator.git` and then `cd` into it
-* install python using your preferred method
+* install python 3.10+ using your preferred method
 * install dependencies: `pip install -r requirements.txt`
-* edit `secret.py` and copy-paste the secret key from earlier into the "key" variable
+* edit `secret.key` and copy-paste the secret key from earlier into the "key" variable
-* add secret.py into your gitignore: `echo secret.py >> .gitignore`
+* add secret.key into your gitignore: `echo secret.key >> .gitignore`
+* make a copy of the config file: `cp default_config.ini config.ini`
+* edit the config file to your needs: `nano config.ini` or your preferred text editor
 * start up an instance of pointinator with `python pointinator.py -o /path/to/files`. it'll log in to your server

 ## 4. let it run in the background